PacktPublishing/Node-Cookbook-3rd-Ed/1-Writing-Modules/content.md

 > ##### semistandard  ![](../tip.png)
 >
-> If the absence of semi-colons is abhorrent and tasteless, we can choose to
+> If the absence of semi-colons is abhorrent, we can choose to
 > install `semistandard` instead of `standard` at this point.
 The lint rules
-> match those of standard, with the obvious exception of requiring semi-colons.
+> match those of `standard`, with the obvious exception of requiring semi-colons.
-> Further, any code written using standard can be reformatted to semistandard
+> Further, any code written using standard can be reformatted to `semistandard`
 > using the `semistandard-format` command tool.
 Simply `npm -g i semistandard-format` to get started with it.

 Now let's take a look at the `package.json` file: